yashmaniya0/boAt-clone/README.md

   <tr>
     <td>
       <img src="assets/logo.png" height=70 align="left", style="margin:5px 15px">
     <p>An e-commerce app with refreshing UI.
 Want to buy Airdopes?
-Or Headphones, or Speakers, or Smart Watches, or fascinating boAt Wearables?
-Here's the boAt lifestyle app for the need.
-Buy what you want to with amazing and seemless UI of the app.
+Or Headphones, or Speakers, or Smart Watches, or fascinating boAt Wearables? boAt lifestyle app is all you need.
+Buy what you want to, with amazing and seemless UI of the app.
       </p>
     </td>
   </tr>